 Since man first laid eyes on the ocean, they have sought out its many mysteries.
 For those who dare to explore its depths, Rolex offers the Submariner, first created in the pioneering era of scuba diving, designed specifically for divers.

-The Rolex Submariner was introduced in 1954 after the company was urged to create a practical and beautiful dive watch.
+The history of the Rolex Submariner began in 1954 after the company was urged to create a practical and beautiful dive watch.
 With attention to the details that keep divers safe, such as a unidirectional turning bezel and easy-to-read numbers, Rolex introduced the Submariner as a "working" watch.
 However, it shot to popularity when it was worn by both Sean Connery and Roger Moore as James Bond as well as the legendary Steve McQueen.

 The Submariner is the archetype of the diver’s watch.
 It, like the Daytona with speed, truly links the wearer and the underwater world.
 Designed specifically for underwater exploration and diving, it featured many revolution elements, including a waterproof oyster case.